onefishy/Boston311/README.md

     4. cluster profile analysis

   Contrast and comparison between requests originating from call data and Citizens Connect App data is emphasized throughout.
-  5. <i>sampling_final.ipynb</i>: provides Gibbs sampling from the posterior distribution of the mix- ture model.
+  5. <i>Gibbs Sampler for GMM.ipynb<i>: provides Gibbs sampling from the posterior distribution of the mixture model.
 Including:
-    1. convergence analysis
+    1.convergence analysis
-    2. hard clustering of the data based on posterior mean estimates of the mixture parameters
-    3. visualization of the posterior predictive
+    2. hard clustering of the data based on posterior mean estimates of the mixture parameters • visualization of the posterior predictive
+    3. comparison of performance against basic MH sampling implemented in PyMC
+    4. alternative 1-D model for response time as a mixture of exponentials

   Contrast and comparison between requests originating from call data and Citizens Connect App data is emphasized throughout.